 Monorepo

-Imagine we are software engineers at a devtool SaaS organization.
-The software we write to support the organization will take the shape of multiple programs.
+Imagine we are software engineers at a devtool startup.
+Our team will write and maintain multiple programs.

 New repo